DarshanKrishna-DK/DarshanKrishna-DK.github.io/README.md

 ## Contributions:

 I welcome contributions and feedback to improve this portfolio website.
 If you have any suggestions, bug reports, or new features to add, please create a pull request or open an issue.

-## License:

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal or commercial purposes.

 Thank you for visiting my portfolio website!
 I hope you find it informative and engaging.
 If you have any questions or would like to connect, feel free to reach out via the contact details provided on the website.